Daenjel/Basic-VM-Configs/README.md

 # Creating VMs

 Virtual machines are usually created from a template.
-Users can also  <a href="http://docs.cloudstack.apache.org/projects/archived-cloudstack-administration/en/latest/virtual_machines.html#creating-vms" target="_blank">create blank virtual machines</a>.
+Users can also  <a href="http://docs.cloudstack.apache.org/projects/archived-cloudstack-administration/en/latest/virtual_machines.html#creating-vms" target="_blank" rel="noopener noreferrer">create blank virtual machines</a>.
 A blank virtual machine is a virtual machine without an OS template.
 Users can attach an ISO file and install the OS from the CD/DVD-ROM.

 Note